OPTIMET/OPTIMET/README.md

 cd /path/to/optimet_source
 mkdir build
 cd build
-cmake -DCMAKE_BUILD_TYPE=Release -Ddompi=ON -Ddotesting=OFF -Ddobenchmarks=OFF ..
+cmake -DCMAKE_BUILD_TYPE=Release -Ddompi=ON -Ddoarshp=OFF ..
 make
 ```

-The example above will *not* compile the tests and benchmarks.
-Leave these options out (or set them
+The example above will *not* compile the code responsible for the analysis of nonspherical targets.
+Set this option
-to `ON`) if you would rather have them.
-Similarly, the example compiles with MPI parallelization
+to `ON` if you would rather have it.
+The code used for the TMM analysis of nonspherical particles has to be compiled with the MPI option set to ON.
-enabled.
-Remove or set to `ON` to compile a serial code only.

 The executable `Optimet3D` should be directly in the build directory.
 We currently provide not
 installation mechanism.

-The benchmarks and unit-tests (when compiled) are in the `benchmarks` and `unittests` subdirectories
-of the build directory.
-They consists in a number of executables which can be invoked manually.
-Alternatively, the tests can be invoked from the build directory with `make test` or `ctest .`.

 Supported Platforms
 -------------------